CodeAssociate/CA.Blocks.DataAccess/Documentation/Design/sql-injection-attacks.md

 #### SQL Injection By Example

-Example of a injectable SQL, consider the following method which is prone to SQL injection.
+The simplest way to illustrate this by way of an Example of a injectable SQL, consider the following method which is prone to SQL injection.

 ```C#
     public DataTable SQLInjectionExample_Bad(string lastName)